-Anyone wishing to vote in a local, national or European election, or in a national referendum, in the UK must be registered to vote.
+Anyone wishing to vote in a local or national election, or in a national referendum, in the UK must be registered to vote.
 By registering to vote you place yourself on something called the electoral register.
 If your name is not on the register, you cannot vote.

 Requiring individuals to register to vote ensures that only those who are legally entitled to vote are able to do so, and it ensures that people do not abuse the system, for instance by casting more than one vote (or the allowed number of votes) in a particular election or referendum.